 Watch our May 2021 webinar with attorney Mark Weaver to learn more about what kinds of speech are and are not protected, as well as how best to respond to objectionable content on social media.

 Public officials are not obligated to respond to every constituent, leading to the court’s ruling that ignoring or even muting an account would be acceptable.
 In that case, the official would not be able to see tweets from the account in question, but they would still be able to see and reply to the official’s tweets.
-However, the safest course of action is to not respond.
-Download our comment moderation guide for an easy reference of what you can and cannot delete.
+However, the safest course of action is not to respond.

-ArchiveSocial’s Blocked Lists Alerts gives you visibility into who’s been blocked on any of your connected accounts.
+The CivicPlus® Social Media Archiving software’s Blocked Lists Alerts feature gives you visibility into who’s been blocked on any of your connected accounts.
 You can see the context of the block and what transpired on the platform that led to the blocking.
-This gives you the ability to successfully manage the list – unblock accounts or leave them blocked.
+This gives you the ability to manage the list successfully – unblock accounts or leave them blocked.
 If you leave them blocked and any difficulties arise, you’ll have the evidence to support your actions.